Recipe for a Chicken Satay Rice Bowl.

 - Slice thin

-- Heat vinegar, salt and sugar in microwave or on stove until sugar and salt are dissolved.
+- Heat vinegar, salt, and sugar in the microwave or on the stove until sugar and salt are dissolved.

 - Place all sliced vegetables in a glass bowl and pour vinegar over vegetables.